Coddiction-101/mini-shopping-list-app/README.md

 ## Contribution

-Feel free to fork the project and submit pull requests.
+You can fix the project and submit pull requests.
 If you find any issues or want to add new features, please open an issue or submit a pull request.

 ---